neonmoe/fae/README.md

     - `QT_SCALE_FACTOR`
     - `GDK_SCALE`
     - `ELM_SCALE`
+  - With a small amount of testing, it seems that GLFW is consumes slightly more CPU time.
+  - All that said, the HiDPI support in GLFW is overall very spotty (doesn't seem to work on Windows 8.1, and there's an issue about mouse coordinates not being scaled), so I'd recommend Glutin in all cases except the most space-constrained environments.
+On Windows (and most probably on macOS as well) Glutin isn't even that much bigger executable-size-wise.
 - The **text** feature implements the `text` mod, which has functionality for drawing strings.
 Fonts are provided in the form of .ttf files shipped with your application.
 The glyph rendering is